ROCm/rocm-examples/Libraries/rocFFT/README.md

 ## Summary

 The examples in this subdirectory showcase the functionality of the [rocFFT](https://github.com/ROCm/rocFFT/) library.
-The examples build on Linux for ROCm (AMD GPU).
+The examples can be built on Linux and Windows for ROCm (AMD GPU).

 ## Prerequisites